-The Raspberry Pi Chromium operating system is a great alternative to Raspbian offering a simple, fast & secure experience for anyone who find themselves on the web a lot.
+The Raspberry Pi Chromium operating system is a great alternative to Raspbian offering a simple, fast & secure experience for anyone who finds themselves on the web a lot.

-Now version of the operating system is a work in progress so there are still quite a few issues at the time of this tutorial.
-They are constantly working on this so be sure to check them out at their subreddit or the official website for any updates on development.
-If in progress work doesn’t bother you and would love to get chromium on your Pi, then let’s get to it!
+Now version of the operating system is a work in progress, so there are still quite a few issues at the time of this tutorial.
+They are continually working on this so be sure to check them out on their subreddit or the official website for any updates on development.
+If in progress work doesn’t bother you and would love to get chromium on your Pi, then let’s get to it.

 Raspberry Pi 2 or 3

 Installing the Raspberry Pi Chromium OS